 I am a PhD student in the Department of Government at Harvard University, where I study international relations and political psychology.
-I am also a Graduate Student Affiliate of the Institute for Quantitative Social Science.
+I am also an Affiliate of the Research Cluster on International Security at the Weatherhead Center for International Affairs (WCFIA), and a Graduate Student Affiliate of the Institute for Quantitative Social Science (IQSS).

 I graduated from Harvard College in 2019 with an A.B. in Government (summa cum laude).
 My thesis "Ahead of Their Time: Temporal Orientation and Organizational Technological Invention" was awarded the James Gordon Bennett Prize.
 In 2018, I was awarded the Charles Joseph Bonaparte Scholarship and elected to Phi Beta Kappa (Junior 24).
 In 2017, I was designated a John Harvard Scholar.